 Big sausage rolls

 We love a sausage roll but it’s hard to get good ones and even harder to know if the pork in them is free-range or organic.
-Far better to make your own for the party season...
+Far better to make your own for the picnic or party season...

 For the filling, mix the pork with the herbs, spices, breadcrumbs, salt and pepper.
 Break off a little nugget and fry it so you can make a call on the seasoning.
 More herbs could be added or perhaps more cayenne if you like it hot.